inspec/inspec/docs/dev/compliance.md

 The `compliance` set of subcommands handle user-initiated communication with Chef Automate.
 The commands are provided so that a user can interact with an Automate installation.

-`inspec compliance upload` is somewhat analogous to `knife upload` in that it can be used to upload and manage profiles for distribution to other clients.
+`inspec compliance` is somewhat analogous to `knife` in that it can be used to upload, download and manage profiles for distribution to other clients.

 When Automate initiates scans, this subcommand is not used.